 There are those lucky people who get to hit the Irish pub all day on St. Patrick’s Day and celebrate with a pint or two (or three).
-Then there are those of us who will be working on St. Patrick’s Day because it falls on a Tuesday.
-Hitting the pub after work isn’t a particularly smart option because we have to be up and back to work on Wednesday.
+Then there are those of us who will be working on St. Patrick’s Day.
+Hitting the pub after work isn’t a particularly smart option because we have to be up and back to work the next day.

 We can still celebrate at home, and having an Irish-themed meal ready for you when you get home is possible if you make one in your slow cooker.
 So here’s the plan: Choose one of these recipes for your meal and perhaps add Chocolate Stout Cupcakes with Baileys Frosting for dessert.
 Hit the grocery store tonight and get all the ingredients you’ll need.